 At December 31, 2007, the Company had stock-based employee compensation plans that included RSUs and stock options issued to employees and non-employee directors as more fully described in Note 7 - Compensation Plans.
 Stock options were last issued in December 2004.
 Prior to 2006, the Company had accounted for stock-based compensation using the intrinsic value recognition and measurement principles detailed in Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees" ("APB Opinion No. 25") and related interpretations.
 No stock-based employee compensation expense relating to stock options has been reflected in the Company's accompanying consolidated statements of operations for any period presented prior to 2006 since all options granted under the plans had an exercise price equal to the market value of the underlying common stock on the date of grant.
 The Company used the Black-Scholes option valuation model to calculate the disclosures required under Statement of Financial Accounting Standards No. 123, "Accounting for Stock-Based Compensation" ("SFAS No. 123").
 Beginning January 1, 2006, the Company adopted the provisions of Statement of Financial Accounting Standards No. 123(R), "Share-Based Payment" ("SFAS No. 123(R)").
-This statement requires the Company to record expense associated with the fair value of stock-based compensation expense of \$1.9 million in 2006 and \$437,000 in 2007, and expects to recognize expense of \$17,000 in 2008 related to the vesting of these stock options.
-The Company has recorded compensation expense of \$1.9 million in 2006 and \$437,000 in 2007, and expects to recognize expense of \$17,000 in 2004 and units were first granted.
-The Company recognizes costs associated with these grants based on the estimated fair value of the RSUs as determined at the time of the grant.
+This statement requires the Company to record expense associated with the fair value of stock-based compensation.
+The total unrecognized compensation expense associated with unvested stock options at the date of adoption of this standard totaled \$2.4 million.
+The Company elected to use the modified-prospective adoption method for the standard and consequently recognized additional compensation expense of \$1.9 million in 2006 and \$437,000 in 2007, and expects to recognize expense of \$17,000 in 2008 related to the vesting of these stock options.
+The Company has recorded compensation expense associated with the issuance of RSUs since the plan was adopted in 2004 and units were first granted.
+The Company recognizes costs associated with these grants based on the estim